Dutch PM Rutte fights for his political life in tough debate - WTMJ

 Negotiations halted a week ago after one of the two officials leading the coalition talks tested positive for COVID-19 and was photographed carrying notes laying out details of the talks.

-Among the text was a line saying: “Position Omtzigt.
-Position elsewhere.”
-That was a reference to popular lawmaker Peter Omtzigt of the Christian Democrat Appeal party, who has long been a thorn in the side of the Dutch government with his tough questions.
+Among the text was a line saying: “Position Omtzigt, function elsewhere.”
+That was a reference to lawmaker Pieter Omtzigt of the Christian Democrat Appeal party, who has long been a thorn in the side of the government with his tough questions.

 After the note was photographed, Rutte told reporters last week that he had not discussed Omtzigt in his coalition talks.
 But according to notes made by civil servants that were published Thursday, Rutte did talk about the lawmaker.